Troubleshooting Remote Desktop issues

 To mitigate this issue, disable automatic logons in the VM's connection settings

-"Your credentials did not work"
+"Your credentials did not work", permanently

-Symptom: You've configured valid credentials, but each time you try to connect to a VM, the Your credentials did not work dialog appears.
-Re-entering the credentials does not solve the issue.
+Symptom: You've configured valid credentials, but each time you try to connect to a VM, the following error appears:

 This behavior can occur if the LAN Manager authentication level of your local workstation and the VM are incompatible.